prisma/prisma/docs/tutorial.md

 1. **Save migration**: Run `prisma2 lift save` to create your [migration files](./lift/migration-files.md) on the file system.
 1. **Run migration**: Run `prisma2 lift up` to perform the migration against your database.

-## 6. Migrate the database with Lift

 ### 6.1.
 Save the migration on the file system

 With Lift, every database migration gets persisted on your file system, represented by a number of [files](./lift/migration-files.md).
-This lets developers keep a migration history of their database and understand how their project evolves over time.
-It also enables rolling back and "replaying" migrations.
+This lets you keep a migration history of you database schema and understand how their project evolves over time.
+It also enables rolling back and "replaying" migrations easily.

 > **Note**: Lift also creates a table called `_Migration` in your database that additionally stores the details of every migration.